uabinf/nlp-group-project-fall-2020-text-document-classification/README.md

     •	Number of CPU: 1\
     •	Memory per CPU (GB): 32

+3. **Download the dataset.**
-3.	**Run any of the Jupyter Notebook files.** If needed, the !pip install requirements.txt is included in the files.
+4. **Run any of the Jupyter Notebook files.** If needed, the !pip install requirements.txt is included in the files.